rajivpant/ragbot/README.md

 ./rbot.py -i -d curated-datasets/story_characters
 ```

-In the first example, ragbot.ai generates a short note in Rajiv's voice using the curated dataset files in the `../rbot-private/curated-datasets` folder.
-In the second example, ragbot.ai provides information on good practices for software development using the `curated-datasets/software_development.txt` curated dataset file.
-In the third example, ragbot.ai tells a story about a brave knight and a wise wizard using the curated dataset files in the `curated-datasets/story_characters` folder.
+In the first example, Ragbot.AI generates a short note in Rajiv's voice using the curated dataset files in the `../rbot-private/curated-datasets` folder.
+In the second example, Ragbot.AI provides information on good practices for software development using the `curated-datasets/software_development.txt` curated dataset file.
+In the third example, Ragbot.AI tells a story about a brave knight and a wise wizard using the curated dataset files in the `curated-datasets/story_characters` folder.

-### Using ragbot.ai to suggest changes to its own code!
+### Using Ragbot.AI to suggest changes to its own code!

 ```console
 rajivpant@RP-2021-MacBook-Pro rbot % ./rbot.py -d rbot.py -p "if no curated dataset files are being used, then I want the code to show that."